fredrikaverpil/creosote/README.md

 ### What's with the name "creosote"?

-This library has borrowed its name from the [Monty Python scene about Mr. Creosote](https://www.youtube.com/watch?v=aczPDGC3f8U).
+This tool has borrowed its name from the [Monty Python scene about Mr. Creosote](https://www.youtube.com/watch?v=aczPDGC3f8U).

 ### Releasing